duncanmalashock/elm-music-theory/README.md

 This package's documentation attempts to introduce musical concepts as approachably as it can, but it does help if you are familiar with them already.

-If you are new to music theory, I can recommend these resources for getting acquainted with the basics:
+If you are new to music theory, I can recommend these resources:

-### Free online resources
+### Free, online

 - The [Gitbook](https://duncanmalashock.gitbook.io/music-theory/) for this project, which attempts to explain the domain concepts in this package and how they are modeled
 - [Fundamentals of Music Theory](https://www.coursera.org/learn/edinburgh-music-theory/), a free course on [Coursera](https://www.coursera.org/)